mulecraft-training-org/mc-pranay-dataweave/README.md

 #### In this repository, I will be covering the basics of DataWeave alongwith its functions and operations.

-Click below to find 'Addition' function in DataWeave:
+Click below to find $Addition$ function in DataWeave:

 <a href=""></a>